menard17/backup-kitsune-backend/README.md

 To run the integration tests: `poetry run pytest -s -vv src/integtest/`

 Setup env vars:

 1. `FIREBASE_API_KEY`
 2. `ORIGINS` (can be set as `"*"`)

+## Before Commit and Push code

+There are number of tests you can conduct before raising PR to save everyone's time.
+(CI can fail) Here are a few that we thought about.
+If you can come up something else that can improve code quality and stability, please update this section.

+### Unittest and Code Coverage

+* Code Coverage has not decreased since you added new code
+* All unittests have passed

+### Make sure pre-commit is installed before commit

+* If it's not installed or edited ```.pre-commit-config.yaml```, you can run ```pre-commit install```
+* If you have already commited code, you can also run ```pre-commit run --all-files```